 Montessori and pretend play

-Dr. Montessori’s take on real experiences vs pretend have been backed by research.
+Dr. Montessori's take on real experiences vs pretend has been backed by research.

 • When given a choice, preschool-age children overwhelmingly preferred real activities to their pretend equivalents.